SHEET

 Previous pageReturn to chapter overviewNext page

-You can transfer variables to Excel by means of the SHEET statement.
+You can transfer timeseries or matrices to Excel by means of the SHEET statement.
 SHEET has the same syntax as the PRT, PLOT and CLIP statements, including the use of operators.

 Guide: Excel printing